tungqd/BestSiteAd/BestSiteAd/config/readme.txt

     Increment-choice: http://localhost/Hw4/BestSiteAd/index.php/increment-choice/?adID=1;UPDATE%20Counter%20SET%20count=10000%20WHERE%20adID=0
         The counter for adid=0 stays the same because increment-choice stops the injection before executing the query Method 2:
-We implement the "Injection attack" button in SiteTest to demonstrate the vulnerability of increment-vulnerable.
+We implement the "Test Injection" button in SiteTest to demonstrate the vulnerability of increment-vulnerable.
 The result will be the same as issuing increment-vulnerable from BestSiteAd in method 1.